athallaPtr/Final-Project-Group-7/README.md

 **After that**, the program calculates estimated CO₂ saved, showing the environmental benefit of using sustainable transportation instead of a private car.

+**Viewing Trip History**
+this option will display:
+Destination,
+Distance,
+Transport type,
+CO₂ saved,
+Cost or Calories (depending on transport type).

+**Trip Summary**
+this option will display:
+Total number of trips,
+Total distance traveled,
+Total CO₂ saved,
+Count of each transport category.

 .
 .

 **task division:**